jxmot/router-log-monitor/README.md

 The primary components are:

 * A Netgear R6400 router configured to email its logs.
+I've set mine up to email the log daily at midnight.
 * An email server, must be capable of IMAP.
 * A LAMP stack server **located on your local network**.
 I'm using a NAS as my server.
 Something smaller like a Raspberry Pi B+ >=3 should also work.
 * A web browser capable client on your local network.